 The most frequent adverse reactions seen in clinical trials are diarrhoea, nausea, abdominal pain, headache, vomiting, and rash.

-Hypersensitivity reactions and drug fever may occasionally occur, and severe cutaneous adverse reactions, including Drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson Syndrome (SJS) and Toxic epidermal necrolysis (TEN), have been reported in association with mesalazine treatment (see section on Special Warnings and Precautions for Use).
+Hypersensitivity reactions and drug fever may occasionally occur, and severe cutaneous adverse reactions, including SJS and TEN, have been reported in association with mesalazine treatment (see section on Special Warnings and Precautions for Use).